johnros/johnros.github.com/books.md

 8. Grimmett, Geoffrey R., and David R. Stirzaker. __Probability and Random Processes__.
 An excellent introductory textbook to probability and stochastic processes.

+9. Guttorp, Peter, and Vladimir N. Minin. __Stochastic modeling of scientific data__.
+Excellent reference on modeling strategies and stochastic processes.

 9. Cover, T. M., and Joy A. Thomas. __Elements of Information Theory__.
 As the name suggests, your one stop shop for information theory.